apache/fury-site/docs/object-serialization/rust/polymorphism.md

 register_trait_type!(Animal, Dog, Cat);
 ```

-The concrete list contains runtime value types.
+The concrete list contains concrete Rust value types.
 Each type must also be
 registered with the `Fory` instance:

 ```rust